The Umbrella Principle

 We had never experienced suffering on this level in our previous assignment.
 In the amazon, food literally falls off of trees.
 But in Karamoja, food insecurity is a constant concern, especially during the dry season.
 In most cases (like Ngole), the uninitiated would never recognize the need.
 They do not look like the starving children you see on TV.
 But once we identified the signs, we were overwhelmed by the fact that the majority of the 330,000 people living around us slept hungry.

 These were real problems.
-They were real people—my friends.
+They were real people — my friends.

-Every year in Karamoja people died of malnutrition and starvation, but our resources could not match the need around us.
+Every year people died of malnutrition and starvation, but our resources could not match the need around us.
 That reality filled us with frustration and guilt.
 We had seen missionaries leave the field because they could not come to terms with the massive needs outside their door.
 We did not want to become the next ones to pack our bags.

 In the midst of these looming questions, I saw a pattern in the life of Christ that gave me hope.
 I am optimistic that this breakthrough can help you too.